 For example, gay men are at a higher risk for anal cancer.
 If your doctor does not know you are gay, he might not recommend, as we do, that you receive Gardasil & Gardasil-9 vaccines.
 These vaccines protect against HPV (the virus that causes anal cancer).
 Also gay men should receive Hepatitis A&B vaccines, due to the increased level of exposure.

 And here’s yet another example.
 Let’s say you are worried because you hooked up on GrindR and had unsafe sex with a guy who is HIV positive.
-If you are not out to your doctor, you would not confide in him and he would not have the opportunity to treat you with a post-exposure prophylactic (PrEP) that would prevent you from contracting the virus.
+If you are not out to your doctor, you would not confide in him and he would not have the opportunity to treat you with a pre-exposure prophylaxis (PrEP) that would prevent you from contracting the virus.

 A doctor who does not have the capacity to understand and a patient who is too fearful to explain are in danger of giving and receiving bad treatment.
 If you do not have a gay doctor, I strongly urge you to come out to him or her (if you think it is safe — there are many wonderful heterosexual doctors who do great work with gay patients).
 There is nothing wrong with having a straight doctor; only with being a silent patient.

 If you cannot or will not come out, I urge you to seek out a gay doctor.
 Silence is a treatable condition.
 Get rid of it once and for all.

 Why We Specialize In Gay Men, Lesbians And Transgender.

 We treat everyone, but we specialize in gay, lesbian and transgender patients.
 Years ago, I worked in a straight medical practice in Smyrna.
 I was astounded at the number of gay, lesbian and transgender patients who made the long drive to see a gay doctor.
 It was then that I decided to open a gay practice, if only to save everyone the gas money!

 We treat everyone equally.
 While we specialize in LGBT folks, we have a significant number of heterosexual patients who love our setting, our philosophy and the way we practice medicine.